Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Processes/StartingProcesses.md

     Feature: Start a local publisher and subscriber Given I start a publisher process named pub And I start a subscriber process named sub

-Usually you don't want you test to contain steps which do something technical like the this.
+        ...

-Instead, you can also use [directives](/pages/LanguageExtensions/Directives) to start a process:
+If preferred, you can also use [directives](/pages/LanguageExtensions/Directives) to start a process:

     Uses: Processes